Attribute Metadata

 This SmartShape QL function can be set in the

-AttributeMetadata.editor.updateOnlyQuery
+AttributeMetadata.editor.updateOnlyQuery field.

-, the SmartShape App will show:
+If this function returns false, the SmartShape App will show:

 - The corresponding

-as editable. - With an empty default value.
+Attributeas editable. - With an empty default value.

-and setting a non empty value, the
+By actually editing the Attribute and setting a non empty value, the

-is indeed created on the corresponding target.
+corresponding Attribute is indeed created on the corresponding target.

-The following example defines a new AttributeMetadata
+The following example defines a new AttributeMetadata that allows the

-creation of a status
+creation of a status Attribute on every target Node/Annotation

-with its type
+with its type Attribute set to pipe:

 The behavior will be as follows: